 Green tea has been shown to promote a positive metabolic response, encouraging caloric expenditure and fat loss.
 Coffee contains caffeine, a proven thermogenic compound that is considered a staple fat burning ingredient.

-You get the energy from caffeine and related stimulant ingredients with additional ingredients to support workout performance, and sometimes even fat loss.
+C4 Ripped: You get the energy from caffeine and related stimulant ingredients with additional ingredients to support workout performance, and sometimes even fat loss.
 This formula helps you train harder while supporting your body’s ability to burn fat.

 7. Which is better: trying a completely new diet or slow and steady change?